GI Partners buys software firm from Vista Equity

-Vista had bought the company from Intuit Inc for $128 million in cash in 2010.
+Vista had bought the company from Intuit Inc (INTU.O) for $128 million in cash in 2010.

 Based in Ohio, the company sells software to real estate owners and operators in 41 countries, and also helps support real estate investment trusts.
 Since Vista bought the company, it has tripled its sales force and done a handful of acquisitions over the past few years.